 The management of all aspects of our company's businesses has become more and more complex with the deployment of smart grids, the popularization of smart meters, and the vigorous development of various renewable energy sources.
 Each business unit developed its own information system and stored operational data separately based on its operational needs.
 As a result, the dramatic growth in the amount of data will lead to a broken chain among upstream and downstream systems.
-The exchange of data becomes more difficult across different systems and it is necessary to build an enterprise-level platform with a forward-looking vision.
-Therefore, our company plans to implement a data governance mechanism to integrate the storage of various structured, semi-structured and unstructured data.
-It also integrates the enterprise data model and data analysis tools to build a cloud-based platform.
+The exchange of data becomes more difficult across different systems and it is necessary to build an enterprise-level analysis platform with a forward-looking vision.
 The platform enables users to get the most value out of data, to provide grid management and demand side operations to ensure power quality, to improve grid operation efficiency, to increase customer satisfaction, and to increase the company's profitability and competitiveness.

 2. Project goal

-The project will build a platform to support the data-driven strategy for the industry group.
-It includes the following five specific goals:
+The project will build a platform to support the data-driven strategy for the company.
+It includes the following three specific goals:

-The plan is to build a company-wide data warehouse to connects the upstream and downstream systems of the smart grid data with an automated processing mechanism to collect various operational data, such as high/low voltage smart meters, transmission/distribution scheduling data, and enterprise resource planning system (ERP) transactions.
-It establishes enterprise-level data model and combines the data sharing framework to form a smart enterprise integrated structure, based on data analysis application and visual presentation, in an easily understood dashboard to improve decision-making efficiency.
+The plan is to build an enterprise-level analysis platform to connects the upstream and downstream systems of the smart grid data with an automated processing mechanism to collect various operational data, such as the Advanced Metering Infrastructure (AMI) meters and enterprise resource planning system (ERP) transactions.
+It establishes a smart enterprise integrated structure, based on data analysis applications and the graphical presentation, in an easily understood dashboard to improve decision-making efficiency.

 (2)To train data scientists and promote the application of Artificial Intelligence (AI)

-(4)To implement data governance transparency and improve data activation
+(3)To implement data transparency and improve data activation

-In the past, each unit developed its own business application system and the information exchange between them was limited.
-The same data was stored across multiple units and might even had different definition.
-This plan follows the guideline of the National Development Council: “transparent data governance.”
-This plan establishes a company-wide data sharing platform, automated data extraction-transformation-loading (ETL) rules, a high-quality data model, metadata, and data dictionary.
+In the past, each unit developed its own business application systems and the information exchange between them was limited.
+The same data was stored across multiple units and might even had different definitions.
+This plan establishes automated data extraction-transformation-loading (ETL) rules, metadata, and data dictionary.
 The search and access of data are no longer difficult.
 The development of information systems or data analysis projects can use the existing data without the cost of rebuilding data.
 In the meantime, analysis outputs are also recycled to the platform through standard operation, forming a good cycle of data activation.

 3. Major Tasks

-The plan is to build an enterprise-level environment for analysis, to establish data sharing standard, to centralize various operational data, to provide various auxiliary tools for data analysis, and to help each department accelerate the speed of analysis.
-The architecture diagram is shown in Figure 5-9, divided into five major blocks: enterprise-level data model, data exchange platform, data storage platform, data analysis platform and data sharing platform.
+The plan is to build an enterprise-level environment for analysis, to centralize various operational data, to provide various auxiliary tools for data analysis, and to help each department accelerate the speed of analysis.
+The architecture diagram is shown in Figure 1, divided into three major blocks: data exchange platform, data storage and computing platform, data visualization and analysis platform.
 The function of each block is described as follows: